How Long Can Debt Collectors Try to Collect an Old Debt?

 Alternatively, DoNotPay can help you file a complaint against the collector for violating your rights under the Fair Debt Collection Practices Act (FDCPA).

-Well, there's no definite answer to the question of how long a debt collector can try to collect an old debt.
+Well, there's no definite answer to the question of .
 Each state has its time limit for when a debt collector can file a lawsuit against the debtor, also called the statute of limitations—most limitations periods range between 3 and 6 years.

 What Is a Statute of Limitations?